 The Restaurant offers up breakfast, lunch and dinner in a casually-elegant setting, where every table is within sight of the room's floor-to-ceiling windows, which can open electronically when conditions allow to let in fresh air from the adjacent promenade deck.
 Other laid-back options include the poolside Grill and Mamsen's, serving Norwegian specialties such as waffles, warming split pea soup and open seafood sandwiches.

 Viking Neptune's pair of specialty dining options are complimentary but must be reserved in advance.
-The Chef's Table offers a selection of rotating menus reflecting different culinary cultures and tastes.
+The Chef's Table offers a selection of rotating tasting menus reflecting different culinary cultures and tastes.
 These can be paired with a complimentary or premium (additional-fee) selection of wines chosen specially for the menu on offer.
 The Italian eatery Manfredi's is well-known for its tempting bread baskets, steaks and Mediterranean dishes.

 Complimentary, round-the-clock room service is also available in all cabin categories.

 Viking Neptune sets sail from Fort Lauderdale on December 22, 2022, on its maiden voyage which will be a 137-night World Cruise to London, England.
 Visiting 28 countries and 58 individual ports of call, this World Cruise sailing is sold out.

 After the World Cruise, Viking Neptune will spend the 2023 season sailing on itineraries in the Mediterranean.